Problem Statement

 Algorithm

-• Create two new Nodes named dummy and result
+- Create two new Nodes named

-• If any of the head1 or head2 is null, then update the result‘s next pointer with the other node and break out of the loop.
+head1orhead2is null, then update theresult‘s next pointer with the other node and break out of the loop. - Now find the node which has the smaller value (

-• Update the result‘s next pointer with that node and move that node one step forward.
+result‘s next pointer with that node and move that node one step forward. - Finally return the dummy’s next pointer.

 C++ Implementation